Hyperz/plasmahimawari/README.md

 ## Plasma Himawari

-A KDE Plasma 5 wallpaper plugin which shows a semi-reatime view of Earth using images from [Himawari](http://himawari8.nict.go.jp/).
+A KDE Plasma 5 wallpaper plugin which shows a semi-realtime view of Earth using images from [Himawari](http://himawari8.nict.go.jp/).

 ##### Screenshot: